 13. Academic Progression Opportunities

-Students' progress onto PGCE, SCITT or School Direct Routes to QTS.
-Others choose PGDip EYITT or develop a career in FE or HE.
-They are also well placed to proceed onto qualifying youth and social work programmes.
+Some students progress onto PGCE, SCITT or School Direct Routes to QTS.
+Other choose PGDip EYITT or develop a career in FE or HE.
 Students seeking an academic career can move onto the MA, MSc, MRes.